 Choose Your Plan

 If you are satisfied with the network and coverage offered by the cheapest plan and are confident that it can meet your health care needs, feel free to go ahead and purchase it.

 Health Insurance Subsidies and Income-Based Assistance

 Health insurance plans can be quite expensive.
 Luckily, there are certain subsidies that can help low-income earners save on costs.
 You would normally be eligible for a health insurance subsidy if your income is between 100% and 400% of the federal poverty line (FPL).
 However, the American Rescue Plan Act and the Inflation Reduction Act expanded these benefits from 2022 to 2025, so those with incomes above 400% of the FPL may also be able to access subsidies.

 If you are not eligible for a subsidy, Medicaid and the Children’s Health Insurance Program (CHIP) may be alternative options for people who qualify.
 To be eligible for these programs, your income must fall between 100% and 150% of the FPL, depending on the state.
 Medicaid is distinct from Medicare, so it's important to understand the difference.

 Short-term health insurance plans ensure you remain covered if, for example, you're waiting to start a new job or looking to purchase a plan during the next open enrollment period.
 You can get the best short-term health insurance in Nebraska for a few months or up to a year.
 While these plans can be useful in certain situations, they are different from Marketplace plans and may lack some essential benefits.
 In addition, they do not qualify for subsidies or tax credits and may come with higher copay and co-insurance costs.

 Frequently Asked Questions About Health Insurance in Omaha

-MoneyGeek responds to some commonly asked questions about health insurance plans in Omaha to help you find the right plan for your needs.
+MoneyGeek responded to frequently asked questions about health insurance in Omaha to help you get started.